Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Proposed Attack Detection framework

 In this stage, we compare the output predictions with the labels using a sparse categorical cross-entropy function to calculate the loss for backpropagation.
+We denote $Y_l \in \boldsymbol{Y}$ as the label of class $l$ in $\boldsymbol{Y}$.
 The loss function can be calculated as follows:

 We denote $\boldsymbol{W}$ as the model of the neural network.
 Based on equation~(\ref{eqn5}), we can calculate the gradient of this function as follows: